-- Antivirus software: Although Windows devices have Windows Defender as default virus protection, you may wish to install a free antivirus program such as Avast or AVG; or purchase Kaspersky or Bitdefender.
-Be sure to install only 1 of these having more than one will cause conflicts. - N.B.
-If you install one of these, Windows Defender will automatically "step down". - We also recommend installing the following free software: Adobe Reader & VLC Player
+- Antivirus software: Although Windows 10+ devices have Microsoft Defender as default virus protection, you may wish to install an alternative antivirus program such as Avast or AVG.
+Please ensure only 1 antivirus suite is installed having more than one will cause conflicts.
+N.B.
+If you install a third-party antivirus, Microsoft Defender will automatically "step down". - We also recommend installing the following free software: Adobe Reader & VLC Player